 Alright, let's talk cornbread – the ultimate Southern bread sensation!
 Picture this: it's made from cornmeal, and it's got this charming, slightly sweet, and nutty flavor.
 Down South, it's like an essential part of the culinary DNA.
 But here's the cool part – it's incredibly versatile.
 You can bake it up in all sorts of flavor, shapes and sizes.
 Whether it's cozying up to other dishes or going solo, cornbread is basically the Southern must-have you'll want on your plate.

 To make this cornbread, you'll start by making the browned butter.
 Make sure to keep an eye on the butter as it's on the stove, as butter can burn quickly.
 Stay safe by keeping the heat pretty low.
 When the butter is a nice caramelized color, remove it from the heat and let it cool before you make the rest of the cornbread batter.

 The rest of the batter comes together in a mixing bowl.
-It's a straightforward baking recipe with ingredients you probably already have on hand.
+It's a straightforward baking recipe with ingredients you probably already have on hand!

-Follow these tips to make your cornbread:
+Follow these tips to make your pumpkin cornbread recipe absolutely perfect: